Reinforcing Judicial Expertise on Freedom of Expression and the Media in South-East Europe (JUFREX)

 - Structural dialogue between media actors, self-regulatory bodies, judiciary, politicians, parliamentarians, policen and human rights defenders is established at national and regional level.
 Media actors are aware of their duties and responsibilities and their professional capacities are strengthened.

-- Beneficiaries/Partners: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia
+- Beneficiaries/Partners: Albania, Bosnia and Herzegovina, North Macedonia, Kosovo*, Montenegro, Serbia and Turkey

 - Funding: The European Union and the Council of Europe